Introduction

 Both professions require a four-year degree.
 A professional in orthodontics and a dentist must complete their degree from an accredited school.

 Once they finish their degree, they will either gain a DMD (Doctor of Dental Medicine) or a DDS (Doctor of Dental Surgery).
-Orthodontists also have to complete their focused training during their residency program.
+Orthodontists must also complete their focused training during their residency program.

 Different pieces of training